Skip to content

 Geocache Description:

 The published co-ordinates take you to the church.
 The cache is NOT placed here.
 To the right of the building is a black telecommunications box.
 To the left of that, is a metal cover at ground level.
 The last number on it is the value A, needed to help solve the formula that will lead you to the cache which is a short walk away.
-However, the remainder of the values need to be found and the internet is therefore recommended.
+Read on to find five other values.

-The origins of St Francis Church in Hollow Way, came through Rev. M. H. Beauchamp, who became vicar of St James Church in Cowley in November 192B.
-He had had for many years a great devotion to St Francis of Assisi, inflamed by visits to Assisi itself and by much reading.
-In August 2021, St James Church had a Church Micro placed: GC9EEJF.
+The origins of St Francis Church in Hollow Way, came through Rev. M. H. Beauchamp, who became vicar of St James Church in Cowley in November 1928.
+He had a great devotion to St Francis of Assisi, inflamed by visits to Assisi itself and by much reading.

-By February 1929, Rev. Beauchamp had contracted architect Lawrence Dale to develop plans for a church hall and priest’s house for the Bullingdon Estate, dedicated to St Francis.
-When Mr Dale’s exciting plans for the project arrived, it was clear that the full plan could not be implemented for many years, but a church hall could go ahead which could be convertible to a church for services at weekends, with a screened sanctuary which could be used for weekday services and for prayer and meditation.
+By February 1929 Rev. Beauchamp had contracted architect Lawrence Dale to develop plans for a church hall and priest’s house for the Bullingdon Estate, dedicated to St Francis.
+When Mr Dale’s exciting plans for the project arrived, it was clear that the full plan could not be implemented for many years, but a church hall could go ahead which could be converted to a church for services at weekends, with a screened sanctuary that could be used for weekday services and for prayer and meditation.

 This cache is one of two Church Micros placed in Oxford in March 2019.
 Both are the nearest churches to where people well known to the cache owner, who have experienced social exclusion, live.
 For each person, geocaching has played a part to improve their circumstances.
 The other cache is Church Micro 12566…Donnington – St Luke’s.

-The cache is a 35ml film pot.
+The checksum is 53.
+The cache is a 35ml (camo) film pot.
 It is not on church property.
 The container includes a self-inking stamp.
 This is not to be removed, or it will no longer be a letterbox cache.
 Please provide your own writing means.

 Geocaching Etiquette. geocaching.com states under 'Help Center' in Paragraph 1.7: 'We like to keep things fun for everyone, so we have a few rules we encourage everyone to follow.
 Sign both the logbook and log your find online to get your smiley.
 Geocache owners love reading about your experience'.
 There are more rules, but this is the first one.
 This cache owner requests that if on the rare occasion geocachers are unable to sign, an explanation is given in their log.
 A photo of the cache, if possible should then be sent through the messaging system.